booste-corporation/booste_cli/README.md

 ```bash
 booste login {optionally enter username here}
 ```
-Booste login verifies your user account as valid and logs you in indefinitely.
+Verifies your user account as valid and logs you in indefinitely.

 You may pass your Booste username directly into the command, or enter it when prompted.
 The password entry prompt will follow.
 For password resets, please contact us at password.help@booste.io.